 Kervin Doyle, Adjunct Instructor - has been a practicing attorney for many years in Louisiana.
 He serves as the Chief Executive Officer of Kervin W. Doyle and Associates.
-Kervin holds a Master of Public Administration and Juris Doctorate from Southern University and A&M of Baton Rouge, Louisiana.
 He has served an instructor at Remington College, Southern University and Herzing University.
 He brings the practical experience of a diverse legal practice to the classroom.
 He knows from teaching that hands-on experience and repetition are important keys to the successful student.
 His facilitation of the classroom is very engaging and functional in helping Goodwill Technical College students develop their critical thinking skills.